The Compatibility Problem

 Gut feeling optimizes for likability.
 Lifestyle matching optimizes for coexistence.
 And they're fundamentally different things.

 When you meet a potential roommate for coffee, you're evaluating charm, conversation, and first impressions.
-None of those predict how they'll behave at 11pm on a Tuesday when you need to sleep and they want to video-call a friend.
-The only thing that predicts that is asking the right questions and comparing the answers honestly.
+Those do not tell you how they expect to handle noise at 11pm on a Tuesday.
+Ask the practical questions and compare the answers openly.

 "I moved in with my best friend from college.
 We stopped being friends within four months.
 We loved each other but couldn't live together.
 Different sleep times, different clean standards, different everything at home."Common roommate experience